jorgenwh/pauseshop/SESSION_IMPLEMENTATION_PLAN.md

 # Plan for Session Management Implementation

-This document outlines the plan to implement session management functionality in the PauseShop Chrome Extension.
+This document outlines the plan to implement session management functionality in the FreezeFrame Chrome Extension.

 ### 1. Dependency Management